debanjandhar12/logseq-chatgpt-plugin/README.md

    * Go to `⋯` > `Settings` > `Features` and enable `Plugins`.
    * Now, go to `⋯` > `Plugin` > `Marketplace` and find Logseq ChatGPT Plugin and click install
 2. Get and Setup OpenAI API Key.
-   * OpenAI gives away free credits worth $5 to $18 for ChatGPT that can last for up to 120 days.
+   * OpenAI gives away free credits for ChatGPT that can last for up to 120 days.
 [Get an OpenAI API Key here](https://openai.com/api/).
    * Go to Logseq ChatGPT Plugin Settings and enter the API key there.
 3. Have fun!